All Episodes

 And how do we get the people out that we know are going to be murdered?

-These people will die.
+These people will die horrific deaths.

-They will they will be tortured, they will be murdered.
+They will be murdered.

-It will be probably you'll see internet videos popping up here, there, and everywhere.
+It will be probably, you'll see internet videos popping up here, there, and everywhere.

-I, you know, the Lord's prayer, lead us not into temptation, but deliver us from evil.
+You know, the Lord's prayer, lead us not into temptation, but deliver us from evil.

-If you believe it, I do.
+I do.

 I do believe it.